cocos/cocos-docs/en/getting-started/first-game-2d/index.md

             this.node.getPosition(this._curPos);
             //calculate the offset x by using deltaTime and jumping speed. this._deltaPos.x = this._curJumpSpeed * deltaTime;
-            //calculate the final pos by adding deltaPos to original pos Vec3.add(this._curPos, this._curPos, this._deltaPos);
+            //calculate the final pos by adding deltaPos to the original position Vec3.add(this._curPos, this._curPos, this._deltaPos);
             //update the position of the player.
             this.node.setPosition(this._curPos);